jtonglet/jtonglet/README.md

 # Hi, I'm Jonathan 👋

 I am studying Artificial Intelligence at KULeuven, with a specialization in Speech and Language Technologies.
+In September 2023, I will start a PhD at TU Darmstadt and KU Leuven on Multimodal Fact Checking.

 My research interests include :